alamedyang/magedocs/Obsidian/tilesets.md

 ## Creating a Tileset JSON File

-The [[encoder|encoder]] cannot use image files outright — there must be an associated JSON file (made with Tiled) that explicitly defines the image file path and various other properties.
+The [[encoder|encoder]] cannot use image files outright.
+There must be an associated JSON file (made with Tiled) that explicitly defines the image file path and various other properties.

 Within Tiled: